 - When we may (or may not) need to supplement our body’s natural energy stores

 - How ketogenic diets and intermittent fasting influence fueling strategies

 - How a CGM can provide feedback to ensure you are fueling appropriately for your goals

 Calories are your body’s energy currency.
 Each macronutrient (carbohydrate, protein, fat) contains a different portion of energy.
 Each gram of carbohydrate contains 4 calories, each gram of protein contains 4 calories, and each gram of fat contains 9 calories.

 Your first thought might be that fat is your best bet for athletic performance because it provides the greatest amount of energy for each gram.
 Unfortunately, it’s not that simple.
-Fat molecules take longer to dissociate and become available for fuel; carbohydrates, on the other hand, provide a lower amount of energy but are available for use faster.
+Fat molecules take longer to dissociate and become available for fuel; carbohydrates, on the other hand, provide less energy but are available for use faster.
 Both types of fuel can be advantageous for performance when utilized appropriately.
 The key is to be efficient at using both fats and carbohydrates for energy.
-Your ability to flip flop and efficiently use both of these forms of energy is termed metabolic flexibility.
+Your ability to flip-flop and efficiently use both of these forms of energy is termed metabolic flexibility.

 Fuel during exercise comes from, predominantly, three sources:

 - Fat already in your body (stored fat)

 - Glycogen (a stored form of glucose) stored in your muscle cells and liver

 - Carbohydrates that you ingest before or during exercise